 Group facilitation has been for a long time present in the project management, change management and organisational development domains.
 The agile movement has given it an even more important place in the product development processes and the organisational culture change coming with it.
 But it does require specific applications, methods and designs as well as trained professionals, be them Scrum Masters, Agile Coaches or independent facilitators.
 This article has cast some light on some applications and methods, with a belief that group facilitators have good days ahead of them.

 Group facilitator, consultant, project manager, project management trainer.
-Accredited Green Project Management Consultant and Assessor.
+Holder of Green Project Management (b) certificate, accredited Green Project Management Consultant and Assessor.
 Designs and conducts workshops, including those related to strategy, portfolio, programs and projects, including project impact analysis and sustainability.
 Doctor of Social Sciences, university lecturer in Project Management.
 Graduate of the University of Leuven in Belgium.
-Owner at wefacilitate.eu.
+Owner at wefacilitate.eu